TahaGorme/slashy/README.md

     "fishing pole"
   ],
-    "transferOnlyMode": false, //ONLY ENABLE IF YOU WANT TO TRANSFER ITEMS ONLY AND NOT GRIND "serverEventsDonateMode":true, // ENABLE THIS IF YOU OWN A SERVER WITH 200+ MEMBERS AND YOU WANNA TRANSFER ITEMS FROM YOUR ALTS TO MAIN
+    "transferOnlyMode": false, //ONLY ENABLE IF YOU WANT TO TRANSFER ITEMS ONLY AND NOT GRIND "serverEventsDonateMode":false, // ENABLE THIS IF YOU OWN A SERVER WITH 200+ MEMBERS AND YOU WANNA TRANSFER ITEMS FROM YOUR ALTS TO MAIN

   "cooldowns": { // only edit cooldowns if you know what you are doing
     "market": {